linonetwo/bpmn-server/docs/acl.md

   - Take
   - Release
   - Assign

-# Assignment
+## About Assignment

 - Every Process define a set of Actors
 - specific user or group can be assigned to an Instance as a specific Actor
 - An Assignment is when
   - A User perform an Action on the Instance [Assignment_rule]
   - An authorized User can create Assignment [Assign] or remove an Assignment [Release]
   - Custom Logic add an Assignment